vinceimbat/vinceimbat/content/dayyuman ngoddo.md

 tags:
   - literature
   - seedlings
-sr-due: 2024-09-23
+sr-due: 2024-12-28
-sr-interval: 4
+sr-interval: 79
-sr-ease: 270
+sr-ease: 290
 ---
 [[Baguio]] friend.
 We both practiced [[zen]].
-She recently worked at Thailand and now went home to the Philippines to finish her first novel.
+She recently worked at Thailand and now went home to the Philippines to finish her first novel [[the halfway place ngoddo|The Halfway Place]].